Smelting

-Smelting is a process of applying heat to an ore, to extract a base metal.
-It is a form of extractive metallurgy.
-It is used to extract many metals from their ores, including silver, iron, copper, and other base metals.
-Smelting uses heat and a chemical- reducing agent to decompose the ore, driving off other elements as gases or slag and leaving the metal base behind.
-The reducing agent is commonly a fossil fuel source of carbon, such as coke—or, in earlier times, charcoal.
-The oxygen in the ore binds to carbon at high temperatures as the chemical potential energy of the bonds in carbon dioxide (CO_{2}) is lower than the bonds in the ore.
+Smelting is a process of applying heat and a chemical reducing agent to an ore to extract a desired base metal product.
+It is a form of extractive metallurgy that is used to obtain many metals such as iron, copper, silver, tin, lead, and zinc.
+Smelting uses heat and a chemical reducing agent to decompose the ore, driving off other elements as gases or slag and leaving the metal behind.
+The reducing agent is commonly a fossil-fuel source of carbon, such as carbon monoxide from incomplete combustion of coke—or, in earlier times, of charcoal.
+The oxygen in the ore binds to carbon at high temperatures, as the chemical potential energy of the bonds in carbon dioxide (CO_{2}) is lower than that of the bonds in the ore.